JustFixNYC/nycdb-k8s-loader/README.md

 kubectl create -f ./k8s-jobs
 ```

-Now you can visit the "Jobs" section of your Kubernetes Dashboard to see
+Now you can visit the "Cron Jobs" section of your Kubernetes Dashboard to see
 the state of the jobs.

 If you want to stop the jobs, or clean them up once they're finished, run: